 Wall to Wall – Getting Optimum Coverage

-Great WiFi can make a huge difference to your event but we believe it’s something that should be seen and not heard.
-When people start talking about the WiFi it’s usually for all the wrong reasons.
+Great WiFi can make a huge difference to your event but we believe it’s something that should be seen and not hears.
+When start talking about the WiFi it’s usually for all the wrong reasons.
 Trusting to a venue’s technology capability risks letting poor coverage overshadow your event.
 Forward planning is vital to ensure the venue’s main areas have a good, strong signal.
 Even then, most venues will have black spots that make it impossible to roam while online.

 Twice as Good – WiFi Dual Band

 It’s useful to understand some of the basic technology of WiFi when thinking about an event’s coverage.
 The WiFi found in most commercial venues runs on the original 2.4 GHz frequency, but this provides a signal that is often weak, susceptible to interference and increasingly congested.